 Credit Cards and Loans need to be paid down as soon as possible as you are paying interest on borrowing that money.
 That interest money you are spending can be making you money in an investment or buy you somehting for your home and family.
 Having a savings account will help you avoid from creating debt.

-This category is more specific to your families needs such as child care, gas, entertainment, groceries etc. These expenses can but cut the easiest such as using coupons for groceries, shopping at places such as BJs Wholesale or Tops Markets to get less expensive gas or earn gas points, maximizing your grocery budget, spending summer holidays at home instead of vacationing etc.
+This category is more specific to your families needs such as child care, gas, entertainment, groceries etc. These expenses can but cut the easiest such as using coupons for groceries, shopping at places such as BJs Wholesale or Tops Markets to get less expensive gas or earn gas points, maximizing your grocery budget, spending summer holidays at home instead of vacationing etc. Make sure to check out the Weekly Ads every week to find the best grocery sales!

 You’ve Completed the Budget Worksheet, What Now?

 Should you find that at the end of the month that you are consistently spending more than you are bringing in, it might be time to take a closer look at where you’re spending your money and adjust those areas where you can to make up the difference.
 The printable monthly budget template makes this easy to refer to and see what spending seems high.
 Should you find, on the other hand, that you consistently have money left over every month, you now have the opportunity to decide what to do with that extra cash.
 Perhaps you need to build up an emergency or “rainy day” fund.
 You could also be contributing more to your retirement savings.
 Consider paying off certain loans faster, or perhaps you can start saving up for a special or large purchase.
-To make this process easier, you can also use the Mint.com app which is free.
+To make this process easier, you can also use the Mint.com app which is free for you and I will get rewarded for sharing!
 It will categorize your spending (once you tell it which category the expenditure belongs in) and will make it easier to fill in the sheet.
 You can also make your budget right in the app, however, the printable sheet is great to reference month to month to see where your adjustments are needed.
 Read the Best Free budgeting apps here if you would like more digital options!

 Check out these books on budgeting or grab one of these easy budget planners below!